Kodi Lee disability challenges stereotypes on America’s Got Talent

 So listening to Kodi Lee sing about love – mature, adult love – I heard a 22-year-old man whose voice and delivery brimmed with emotion and rang with authenticity.

 “I’ve been so many places in my life and time,” he begins.
 “We’re alone now and I’m singing this song to you,” he croons, evoking deep intimacy and connection.

-Infantilizing and de-sexualizing people with disabilities is still commonplace – as though physical or intellectual disability should necessarily exclude the ability to feel desire and the longing to be desired.
+The infantilization of adults with disabilities and de-sexualizing them is still commonplace – as though physical or intellectual disability should necessarily exclude the ability to feel desire and the longing to be desired.